jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Be less curious about people and more curious about ideas.
+TV and the Internet are good because they keep stupid people from spending too much time out in public.
-- Marie Curie
+- Douglas Coupland

-Updated on: [6/18/2024]
+Updated on: [6/19/2024]
 <!-- #quoteEnd -->
 </pre>